Blog

 Australian Eastern Standard (AEST) UTC+10 =(A1/86400)+DATE(1970,1,1)+(10/24)

-Open the Power Query Editor and add a Custom Column.
-Use the M code snippet #datetime(1970, 1, 1, 0, 0, 0) + #duration(0, 0, 0, [EpochColumn]) for 10-digit timestamps.
-This does the math efficiently in the background without bloating your file size, giving you a clean datetime column ready for PivotTable analysis.
+This performs the math efficiently in the background without bloating file size, producing a clean datetime column ready for PivotTable analysis.

 FAQ